-For a more standard accommodation near Yellowstone National Park, try the Best Western By Mammoth Hot Springs in Gardiner.
-The Best Western Yellowstone is just what you’d expect from a Best Western – flat screen TVs, WiFi, clean rooms, a swimming pool, and free breakfast.
+For more standard accommodation near Yellowstone National Park, try The Ridgeline Hotel at Yellowstone, Ascend Hotel Collection in Gardiner.
+The Ridgeline Hotel (formerly the Best Western Yellowstone) is just what you’d expect from an Ascend Hotel – flat-screen TVs, WiFi, clean rooms, a swimming pool, sauna, and free breakfast.

-If, like us, you prefer a vacation rental when you travel, you are in luck.
+If like us, you prefer a vacation rental when you travel, you are in luck.
 Gardiner is chock full of vacation rentals.
-A couple great things about choosing a house or cabin as your accommodation near Yellowstone National Park are being able to cook or prepare food there and have a comfortable place to kick back and relax between adventures.
+A couple of great things about choosing a house or cabin as your accommodation near Yellowstone National Park are being able to cook or prepare food there and having a comfortable place to kick back and relax between adventures.